captvonsciencypants/computational-imaging-lab/index.md

 ## Welcome

 Hello!
-Welcome to our computational imaging lab, thanks for visiting.
+Welcome to the website for our computational imaging lab, thanks for visiting.
 <br>
+<br>
 We work on imaging tiny objects using the computer as a lens.
-<br>
-The tiny objects we are interested in include:
+These tiny objects include:
 * Proteins
 * Viruses
 * Nanoparticles

-with the goal of
+Our ultimate goal of visualising these objects is to help cure diseases, engineer a more sustainable future, and to better understand nature itself.

 We mainly use Python
 ```python
 print('hello world')
 ```

 Check out our